duphan2014/test1/README.md

 ## Git Instructions:
 1. to add new changes to master git add * git commit -m "commit message" git push origin master
-2. If you have not cloned an existing repository and want to connect your repository to a remote server, you need to add it with git remote add origin <server>
+2. If you have not cloned an existing repository and want to connect your repository to a remote server, you need to add it with "git remote add origin <server>""
-3. if there new changes in repository, do git pull to fetch those first more instructions can be found here https://rogerdudler.github.io/git-guide/
+3. if there new changes in repository, do "git pull origin master" to fetch those first more instructions can be found here https://rogerdudler.github.io/git-guide/

 ## Getting Help